kyledhebert/graphql-lunch-learn/PITCHME.md

 ---
 ## What is GraphQL
  - A query language for APIs
+ - A specification, not a library or language
  - Developed by Facebook, and widely-adopted
- - A Specification, not a library or language
 ---

 ## Why Should You Use GraphQL?